JonasKoziorek/GSOC2024/week 24.6./problems_questions.typ

 - Breaking changes to the previous api?

 - Saiki seems like a bad algorithm - I wasn't able to detect any UPO in lorentz system, only FPs.

+- Automatic diff of `step!(ds, n)`?

+== What is missing

+- porting documentation and tests
+- checking performance and allocations